skellis46/slipbox/two women dancing.md

 ## To distill production from consumption

+_In which I try to draw these threads together through the lens of **awe**, and then make a gentle provocation for the field of screendance_

 > As much as networked technology has dismantled and distributed power in more egalitarian ways, it has also extended and obscured power, making it less visible and, arguably, harder to resist.

 -- Astra Taylor[in @jacobs-2018-tending n.pag.]